Polish director says own loss inspired '11 Minut' in Venice

 He said the film is meant to convey that every second of life counts.

-“I wanted to share quite universal experiences, the fact that we don’t treasure our lives, we don’t realize that it could end almost any time so rapidly, so unexpectedly, and it would be too late after that to enjoy it -- so that is the message, universal message,” he said.
+“I wanted to share quite universal experiences, the fact that we don’t treasure our lives, we don’t realise that it could end almost any time so rapidly, so unexpectedly, and it would be too late after that to enjoy it -- so that is the message, universal message,” he said.
+(Writing by Michael Roddy; Editing by Larry King)